 The Indian National Congress emerged as the largest party with 707 (44.6%) out of 1,585 provincial assembly seats.
 It won an absolute majority in six provinces, attracted enough members in two others to form governments in eight provinces, and became a coalition partner in three Muslim majority provinces.

-To Jinnah, Hindus and Muslims were not only merely separate nations but must have separate homelands and form autonomous and independent homelands.
-He now described as India a sub-continent, which had also different Hindu castes between which there is no inter-dining or inter-marriage to form separate States.
+Now to Jinnah, Hindus and Muslims were not only merely separate nations but must have separate homelands and form autonomous and independent countries.
+He described India as a sub-continent, which had also different Hindu castes between which there is no inter-dining or inter-marriage to form separate States.
 The present unity of India dates back to the British conquest and maintained by British bayonets.
 To those who opposed Jinnah, this was untrue and unhistorical as there were Hindu and Muslim kingdoms and rulers but India was never divided in Hindu and Muslim India.
-Hindu and Muslims lived together as they did now, and formed the same people politically who lived on the basis of talent and ability.
-The Villages in which the nation lived had autonomy in which Hindu and Muslims participated irrespective of their religion as majority of them belong to same racial stock.
+Hindu and Muslims lived together as the same people politically on the basis of talent and ability.
+The Villages in which the nation lived had autonomy in which Hindu and Muslims participated irrespective of their religion as majority of them belonged to same racial stock.